 The text also says:

-NOTE: We are not supporting X50M and Z50D (TPM Hardware - NIST BIOS) as part of
+NOTE: We are not supporting X50M and Z50D (TPM Hardware - NIST BIOS) as part of this release.

 Also, it seems they forgot (or pretends to forgot...) about Z50S.

 Z50D seems to be somewhat special; NIST BIOS.

 Cannot find any information about Z50S - it is probably retired.

 To summarize, if we drop support for SP2, I believe this will only be problematic for X50M users, but those can probably run TL 4.5.0.
 This means that the alternative of supporting SP3 *instead* of SP2 looks good.

 I've upgraded one of our Z50D to SP3 (11.3.106) and did some testing:

 - Smart card auth and redir

 - The displayport refuses to work (the monitor goes nuts), so multi-head is gone

 - Graphics performance has taken a nose dive